yash-yadav-official/cadd-environment-check/README.md

-# CADD Workshop Installation Verification
+# CADD Verification

-This repository contains a utility script designed to verify the development environment for the **Computer-Aided Drug Design (CADD) Workshop**.
+This repository contains a utility script designed to verify the development environment for the **Computer-Aided Drug Design (CADD)**

 It runs a series of checks to ensure that all necessary bioinformatics, cheminformatics, and molecular docking tools are correctly installed and accessible via the system `PATH`.